Welcome to Roselle Angwin’s website

 If you’d prefer distance learning, there are my popular and long-running online advanced ‘Elements of Poetry’, or ‘Storymaking’ (novel-writing rooted in myth and archetype) intensive courses.
 (Many of my students are now published.)
-I shall be adding an ‘Introduction to Poetry’ course, and there are other exciting projects in the making.

 For an overview, click on the Calendar.